 - You will be met by our representative who will assist you through immigration.
 Transfer to the hotel; and check-in

-- Depart the hotel in the morning for a half day combined sightseeing tour of Old and New Delhi.
+- Depart the hotel in the morning on a tour combining Old and New Delhi.

 - Visit the Qutab Minar; India Gate (War Memorial); the Lakshmi Narayan Temple – a modern Hindu Temple; drive past the Presidents House; Parliament House and Secretariat buildings.